Olmsted Township, Cuyahoga County, Ohio

 Olmsted Township is a township located in Cuyahoga County, Ohio, United States.
 Situated in the southwest end of the county, Olmsted Township is a west side suburb of Cleveland, and a part of the even larger Greater Cleveland area.
-As of the 2010 Census, Olmsted had a population of 13,513.
+As of the 2020 Census, Olmsted Township had a population of 14,506.
 It is one of only two civil townships remaining in Cuyahoga County (the other being Chagrin Falls Township), and the only Olmsted Township statewide.

 Geography

 Located in the western part of the county, it borders the following cities and townships: